Your search has been limited to the first 30 items entered.

 are just some of the solutions your real estate agent may have for each

-was only a month ago we were seeing over 50 people at one home open in Perth,
+was only a few months ago we were seeing over 50 people at one home open in Perth,

 are often left open so that a full viewing experience is achieved.